Learn more about artist residencies at McColl Center and apply for an open call.

 Facilities and Equipment

-McColl Center is a 30,000 square-foot facility with common-use wood, sculpture, ceramic, and printmaking studios, a media lab, and a communal kitchen.
-Artists-in-residence have 24-hour access to the facilities and a van.
+McColl Center is a 30,000 square-foot facility with common-use wood, sculpture, ceramic, printmaking, media, and 3D labs, and a communal kitchen.
+Artists-in-residence have 24-hour access to the facilities.

 All artists-in-residence are required to participate in at least one public program, onsite or offsite, during their residencies.
 Outreaches consist of talks, lectures, or development workshops for artists and creatives.

 Each application review panel is different and comprises a combination of curators, alumni artists, national artists, and arts leaders.
 The selection process consists of an online review and scoring by the panelists, followed by a meeting in which reviewers develop a shortlist.
 Artists are typically notified fourteen weeks after the application deadline.
 Reviewers are asked to consider the following criteria for each application: